robertozanchi/linux-server-setup/README.md

 `~/.ssh/udacity` is the location of the key.

 ### Step by Step Installation
-This section outlines the different stages of installation.
-Its two parts are **Server Setup and Deployment of Web App**, which presents how the project meets the basic Udacity requirements, and **Additional Functionalities**, which describes the steps taken to exceed minimum specifications.
+This section outlines the different stages of installation in two parts:
+**Server Setup and Deployment of Web App**, which presents how the project meets the basic Udacity requirements, and **Additional Functionalities**, which describes the steps taken to exceed minimum specifications.
 Links to third-party resources used are also included in this section.